 According to TikTok’s terms and conditions, the minimum age for using the app is 13 years.
 However, younger children can access a restricted version of the platform.
 Here are the different rules for users of different ages (3):

 - Children under 13 years: They can only use the app section meant for younger children.
-This section has extra privacy and safety features that allow them to watch age-appropriate content, and it does not allow them to post, search, or comment on any video.
+This section has extra privacy, age restrictions, and safety features that allow them to watch age-appropriate content, and it does not allow them to post, search, or comment on any video.

 - Children between 13 and 15 years: Their accounts are private by default, and only their friends can engage with their videos.
 The feature that suggests their account to others is also turned off.
 Additionally, TikTok’s new update prevents notifications from being sent to users in this age group after 9 pm.